Blendify/blender-manual/trunk/blender_docs/manual/modeling/surfaces/introduction.rst

 Just like with :ref:`NURBS curves <modeling-curve-knot>`, NURBS surfaces have two knot vectors, one for each U and V axis.
-Here again, they can be one of *Cyclic*, *Endpoint*, or *Bezier*, with the same properties as for curves.
+Here again, they can be one of *Cyclic*, *Endpoint*, or *Bézier*, with the same properties as for curves.
 And as with curves, only open surfaces (in the relevant direction) are affected by this setting...

 .. figure:: /images/Surfaces-Endpoint-U-Ex.jpg